Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Results and discussion of individual objects

-The images and spectral energy distributions of detected supernova remnants are summarized in the following subsections.
+The images and spectral energy distributions (SEDs) of detected SNRs are summarized in the following subsections.
 A goal of the survey is to determine whether new emission mechanisms or changes in the radio emission mechanisms are detected in the microwave range.
-Therefore, for each target, the 1\,GHz radio flux density \citep{greencatalog} was used to extrapolate to microwave frequencies using a power law; this extrapolation shows what the expected \planck\ flux densities were synchrotron radiation the sole source of emission and were there no changes in the synchrotron power-law index.
-The \citet{greencatalog} SNR catalogue was compiled from an extensive and continuously updated literature search.
+Therefore, for each target, the 1\,GHz radio flux density \citep{greencatalog} was used to extrapolate to microwave frequencies using a power law. {\bfc The extrapolation illustrates the expected \planck\ flux densities, if synchrotron radiation is the sole source of emission and the high-energy particles have a power-law energy distribution.} The \citet{greencatalog} SNR catalogue was compiled from an extensive and continuously updated literature search.
 The radio spectral indices are gleaned from that same compendium.
-They represent a fit to the flux densities from 0.4 to 5\,GHz, where available, and are the value $\alpha$ in a spectral energy distribution $S_\nu=S_\nu({\rm 1\,GHz}) \nu_{\rm GHz}^{-\alpha}$.
+They represent a fit to the flux densities from 0.4 to 5\,GHz, where available, and are the value $\alpha$ in a SED $S_\nu=S_\nu({\rm 1\,GHz}) \nu_{\rm GHz}^{-\alpha}$.
 The spectral indices can be quite uncertain in some cases, where observations with very different observing techniques are combined (in particular, interferometric and single-dish).
-The typical spectral index for synchrotron emission from supernova remnants is $\alpha\sim 0.4-0.8$.
+The typical spectral index for synchrotron emission from SNRs is $\alpha\sim 0.4-0.8$.
 On theoretical grounds \citep{reynolds11}, it has been shown that for a shock that compresses the gas by a factor $r$, the spectral index of the synchrotron emission from the relativistic electrons in the compressed magnetic field has index $\alpha=3/(2r-2)$.
-For a strong adiabatic shock, $r=4$, so the expected spectral index is $\alpha=0.5$, similar to the typical observed value for supernova remnants.
+For a strong adiabatic shock, $r=4$, so the expected spectral index is $\alpha=0.5$, similar to the typical observed value for SNRs.
 Shallower spectra are seen towards pulsar wind nebulae, where the relativistic particles are freshly injected.